rtp-aws/devpost_aws_disaster_response/captainslog.md

 to make 1 layer image.
 Need to be able to add method for rotate and this requires I take the grayscale 3 layer image into one layer.

+20220214

+Found the UC Berkely MXNet video series they have for a class on youtube.
+I did a type along on the linear algebra.
+Took some latex notes as I implemented the videos formulas.
+I also did the mxnet code in a jupyter notebook again.